phuhavan/noise-canceling/README.md

 In order to evaluate hardware resources and measuare performance of system, proposed system is implemented in FPGA development board (Xilinx XC6SLX45) and then placed in some noisy environments which are white Gaussian noise (WGN), F-16 cockpit noise and babble noise to assess the algorithm quality through specific targets.
-According to results of this project, I was accepted a paper in international conference on Advanced Technologies for Communication (ATC 2015).
+According to results of this project, I submited a paper in the international conference on Advanced Technologies for Communication (ATC 2015).